As the leaders in luxury prioritize a sustainable future, innovation seems to know no bounds for the eco-luxury minded consumer.

 Forget contouring and all the rest of it.
 Lockdown minimalism is still on trend and it’s not only better for your skin, but it’s the most sustainable beauty regimen out there.
 The new year will see grey hair get its glow up, simplified skincare regimens like French beauty, and a shift toward zero-waste personal care products including bar shampoo and conditioner.

 10. Skincare by men

 Gender stereotypes are so over.
 Men are getting into the skincare game in a big, beautiful way.
 That doesn’t mean it’s skincare by men for men—quite the opposite.
-Like singer Pharrell emphasizes with his Humanrace collection, and Harry Styles with Pleasing, it’s personal care for all bodies.
-And if that’s not exciting enough, the focus on clean ingredients and sustainable packagings should seal the deal.
+Like singer Pharrell emphasizes with his Humanrace collection, Brad Pitt’s Le Domaine, and Harry Styles with Pleasing, it’s personal care for all bodies.
+And if that’s not exciting enough, the focus on clean ingredients and sustainable packaging should seal the deal.